Slime mold thrives in the presence of water, shade and dead, decaying leaves. Photo by Emily Johnson.

 But upon further research, I discovered the culprit — slime mold.
 I had slime mold in my garden.
 And not just any kind of slime mold.
 The kind affectionately known as “dog vomit.”

 Slime mold is harmless to humans and removing it is as easy as packing it in a plastic bag and tossing it.
 Be careful not to spread it, and don’t spray it with water as its spores may spread.
 Photo by Jenny Marder

-The nickname took on new meaning when I found that the bright yellow bumps had transformed overnight into a lumpy brown pile that looked precisely like our beagle-boxer mix had gotten sick in the yard.
+The nickname took on new meaning when I found that the bright yellow bumps had transformed overnight into a lumpy brown pile that looked like our dog had gotten sick in the yard.

 Like any homeowner, I was thoroughly grossed out and wanted it gone.
-But like any decent journalist, I needed some pictures first.
+But I needed pictures first.
 Plus, I had no idea what to do with the stuff.
 Was it dangerous?
 Was it harmful to touch?
 To breathe?
 So I took a trek to my local garden shop for guidance.